miyadhossain/miyadhossain/README.md

 <!-- - 🌱 I’m currently learning **Data Structures and Algorithms.** -->

-<p>I really enjoy and more interested in programming & web development.
+<p style="font-weight: bold;">I really enjoy and more interested in programming & web development.
 Currenty, I've already built 8 plus projects with React, Node, and MongoDB.
 I always try to explore new technology to build some projects.
 And I like to write content writing.
 I've already written some blogs on Medium.com.</p>

 - 👯 I’m looking for Web Development Job